Murayghat: Dolmens

-Standing Stones
+Standing stones

 One of the famous features of Murayghat is the standing stone known as the Hajr al-Mansub.
-A number of other standing stones (menhirs) dot the site.
+Several other standing stones (menhirs) dot the site.
 These standing stones are often found accompanying the dolmens and stone circles, indicating a ritualistic origin.
 These stones are thought to date from the Late Chalcolithic or Early Bronze Age with reuse in the Middle Bronze Age.

 Excavated finds

-Excavation of Murayghat has discovered a number smaller-scale buildings, walls and stone-lined pits most of which have been dated the Early Bronze Age, with some of which are overlain by Middle Bronze Age walls and orthostats.
+Excavation of Murayghat has discovered some smaller-scale buildings, walls and stone-lined pits most of which have been dated the Early Bronze Age, with some of which are overlain by Middle Bronze Age walls and orthostats.
 Some of the Bronze Age structures were separated by evidence of a flooding event.

-Other findings included stone tools, a possible bone tool, and a number ceramic vessels, including a many handled bowl which is dated to the Early Bronze Age and can be found at the Madaba Archaeological Museum.
+Other findings included stone tools, a possible bone tool, and a number of ceramic vessels, including a many handled bowl which is dated to the Early Bronze Age and can be found at the Madaba Archaeological Museum.
 The pottery found at the site is so large it implies its use for preparing food for a large number of people and is most likely domestic.

-Ritual Landscape
+Ritual landscape

 The Early Bronze Age lacked a strong political organisation and archaeologists have therefore proposed that ritual played a large role in daily life.
-These rituals would have late promoted communication and built cohesion between different classes and societal structures (individuals, families, clans).
+These rituals would have later promoted communication and built cohesion between different classes and societal structures (individuals, families, clans).

 The presence of standing stones, dolmens, and possible domestic sites indicates a domestic as well as ritual landscape.
 The presence of these structures transforms the natural landscape into a cultural landscape.

+Endangered status

+In the 2000s, the site has been described as in imminent danger of complete destruction due to the rapid expansion of quarrying activity.
+This is part of a country-wide phenomenon, which has seen the massive decline in the number of dolmens in Jordan.
+In the 19th century, this was apparently the area with the highest density of dolmens in the Mediterranean region, with western visitors reporting of thousands of dolmens; by 2005 however, there were far less than a thousand surviving in a "fairly intact" state in all of Jordan.
+The reasons are urban expansion, quarrying, and the mass cultivation of olive trees, which together have caused the destruction of major sites such as Mugheirat, the Damiyah dolmen field (travertine quarry), and Jebel al-Mutawwaq.